What is gamification?

 The following are some benefits of gamification in business:

-- Employee retention – According to research, 87% of business leaders advised that improving retention rates is a high or critical priority.
-High employee turnover can lead to loss of productivity and could also affect your profitability, as it costs around $38,000 to replace employees.
+Employee retention – High employee turnover can lead to loss of productivity and could also affect your profitability, as it costs around $38,000 to replace employees.
 Given that 31% of employees stated that training and education opportunities would increase their loyalty to a company, gamification is one way to provide training and development to keep your best employees.
 Using employee gamification to assist in retention rates provides employees with dynamic and reward-based training.
 This is because your employees have the chance to win accolades, which helps to keep them motivated.

 Gamification e-learning examples